NavpreetNat/Crypto_Master/README.md

 Flora Zhao, Navpreet Nat and Sreeni Patnaik

+## Instructions on How to Read Through the Work

+1. **Please begin with the jupyter notebook file titled "Crypto Master" which contains the retrospective analysis which has been conducted using historical data**

+2. **Then, please access the jupyter notebook file titled "MonteCarlo_Interactive" which is an interactive Monte Carlo Simulator using pandas data-reader**

+*All jupyter notebook files may be found in the subfolder titled "codes"*

 ## Introduction

 For our first project, we showcase what we have learnt in Python so far by addressing the conundrum of determining the ideal cryptocurrency investment strategy.
 The decentralised world has proved to be a domain of extreme growth, great opportunity and seemingly unlimited potential, while simultaneously presenting itself as a risky, highly volatile, unpredictable and underregulated landscape that can be dominated and swayed easily by invested interests.

-We set out to find clarity in a murky cryptoverse by analysing past movements, predicting future movements, and determining for ourselves whether safer and more reliable investment strategies are possible in this turbulent domain.
+We set out to find clarity in a murky cryptoverse by analysing past movements, predicting future trends, and determining for ourselves whether safer and more reliable investment strategies are possible in these turbulent waters.

 ### Motivation

 Cryptocurrency holds great potential for future economies, and despite its high volatility and fluctuating retail confidence, it certainly presents opportunities for the invention of tools that reassure investors by providing clearer market predictions and stability.
+We were eager to see whether we could set about creating such tools, and investigating the degree of commitment and labour required for their inception.
+Essentially, whether it was possible to make any meaningful predictions given the knowledge we have accumulated so far.

+---

 ### Interests